Status: Bill 18 came into force on February 1, 2021

 Ministry responsible: Justice and Solicitor General

-Bill 18: Corrections (Alberta Parole Board) Amendment Act, 2020 creates an Alberta Parole Board to provide a fairer, faster and more responsible justice system that helps end the ‘revolving door’ that enables repeat offenders to target Albertans, particularly in rural areas.
+Bill 18: Corrections (Alberta Parole Board) Amendment Act, 2020 came into force on February 1, 2021 to create an Alberta Parole Board that provides a fairer, faster and more responsible justice system that helps end the ‘revolving door’ that enables repeat offenders to target Albertans, particularly in rural areas.

-The act ensures parole decisions reflect crime trends and local priorities to better protect communities and address Albertans’ concerns that repeat offenders are increasing crime.
+The board aims to ensure parole decisions reflect crime trends and local priorities to better protect communities and address Albertans’ concerns that repeat offenders are increasing crime.

 Bill 18 amended the Corrections Act to: